Areola Reduction Surgery

 How will it impact on your life?

 Having irregular sized or shaped areolas can have a significant impact on your self esteem, particularly in the bedroom.
-By undergoing this simple procedure, your areolas will be in proportion to your breasts leading to a boost in your self-confidence.
+By undergoing this simple procedure, your areolas will be more in proportion to your breasts which can lead to a boost in your self-confidence.

 Is Areola Reduction surgery right for you?